OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/AVM.md

 title: Inside Arbitrum: The AVM Architecture
 sidebar_label: AVM Architecture
 ---
 The Arbitrum Virtual Machine (AVM) is the interface between the Layer 1 and Layer 2 parts of Arbitrum.
 Layer 1 *provides* the AVM interface and ensures correct execution of the virtual machine.
-Layer 2 *runs on* the AVM virtual machine and provides the functionality to deploy and run contracts, track balances, and all of the things a smart contract enabled blockchain needs to do.
+Layer 2 *runs on* the AVM virtual machine and provides the functionality to deploy and run contracts, track balances, and all of the things a smart-contract-enabled blockchain needs to do.

 **Every Arbitrum chain has a single AVM** which does all of the computation and maintains all of the storage for everything that happens on the chain.
-Unlike some other systems which have a separate “VM” for each contract, Arbitrum uses a single virtual machine for the whole chain.
+Unlike some other systems which have a separate “VM” for each contract, Arbitrum uses a single virtual machine for the whole chain, much like Ethereum.
 The management of multiple contracts on an Arbitrum chain is done by software that runs on top of the AVM.

 At its core, a chain’s VM executes in this simple model, consuming messages from its inbox, changing its state, and producing outputs.